nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In cases where a title contains a list of tables (`lot`) or where a list of tables should be included in the `nav.xhtml` file, the table element should be provided with an id.
 These id:s should be named `"tab-XXX"` in sequential order, where XXX is the number of the table in the file.

 Instances may occur where id:s are required for tables without it being included in the `nav.xhtml` file.

-### Definition Lists

-All paired lists of words, phrases, expressions etc. and corresponding definitions, translations etc. are required to be marked up as [^dl^].
-Note that language attributes may be required, for example with glossaries.

 ### Notes and Note References